-When it comes to training for performance, many, if not most, people immediately thinking about being faster and more powerful.
+When it comes to training for performance, many, if not most, people immediately begin thinking about being faster and more powerful.
 After all, victory often depends on getting to the ball, finish line, goal line, end zone, or basket before your opponent.

 This is the same as buying a new car with only one concern: How big is the engine?
 How fast can it go?
 How quickly does it get to 60mph?
 This is, of course, very important to athletic performance.